namm0407/real-time-object-detector-with-VLM/README.md

 Detect: YOLOv8 performs detection with bounding boxes

 Classify: detected objects by generating descriptions using the qwen-vl model

-#### so far

-the code is working.
-But the movement is a bit slow and it is also color blinded.

 ## Install libraries and dependencies (For the blip one)